 What’s Causing the Data Explosion?

 The basic reason for such growth is that more people have more tools to create and share information than ever before.
 From a new Word document on your laptop to a photo or video snapped on your phone, we’re loading up hard disks with more info than ever before.
-Here are a few facts and figures you may want to know about:

 Because of this massive data growth, tech companies have developed new technologies to help us manage it all and to aid us as we try to understand trends data can reveal.
 This is where artificial intelligence (AI) comes into play.